kminehart/jules/readme.md

 # Each project will have these stages ran on it.
 projects:
   test1:
+    # Specify the docker image to use with this project
+    image: "node:8-alpine"
     # Prefer relative paths to absolute paths.
     # I won't stop you from using absolute paths if you want to do that though.
     path: "path/to/project1"